Aerial Drone Business - Full Service Inspections

 The ability to garner large volumes of data before they shut the site down, can mean hours of saved time and millions of dollars in lost production.
 Using ROV's for basic inspections means virtually zero downtime and very little in the way of health or safety risks for operators.
 Economically, this makes an abundance of sense for companies.
 In fact, some data indicates that the data gathered with a drone just five days is equivalent to eight weeks worth of manual inspections.

-The Deep Trekker Underwater Drone - Expanding Aerial Drone BusinessAs unmanned intervention becomes increasingly sophisticated, the demand for ROVs and other remote technology to provide survey data, dimensional information, and facility surveillance will increase.
+The Deep Trekker Underwater Drone - Expanding Aerial Drone BusinessAs unmanned intervention becomes increasingly sophisticated, the demand for ROVs and other remote technology to provide survey data, dimensional information, and facility inspection will increase.
 Aerial drones have already jump started the economic efficiency of numerous industries by becoming a part of their infrastructure inspections.
 Deep Trekker ROV's are being utilized to do the same, partnering with our customers to take underwater infrastructure inspections to a new level of efficiency and safety.